We are currently working on a new version of the documentation.

 All done

 That's it!
 You can now use vs3 to upload and download files.
-Check out the usage section for more information on how to use the client and server APIs.
+Check out Client Overview for more information on how to use the client and server APIs.

 client-demo.tsx